NicharNET/UNIM-4IT475-SoapWS/README.md

 # UNIM-4IT475-SoapWS

-A Soap Web Service as a semestral work for 4IT475 System Integration Testing.
+A Soap Web Service as a semestral work for the 4IT475 System Integration Testing course.

 The goal of the semestal work is to design and implement a SOAP WS.
 This project represents a web service encrypting a plaintext using a cipher operation and decrypting it back.
 Some of the ciphers use keys or an additional configuration within the operation.